-Many mosaics in today's Tunisia and Algeria show scenes were wild animals are captured alive (e.g. a mosaic at Hippo Regius - it opens in another window).
+Many mosaics in today's Tunisia and Algeria show scenes were wild animals are captured alive (e.g. a mosaic of Hippo Regius).
 We know that these countries were home to the Barbary lions, a subspecies of lion which became extinct in the wild in the early XXth century and to the Barbary leopards which still live in remote regions of the Atlas mountains; a subspecies of African elephants lived in Tunisia in Roman time.
 The catching of these animals as well as of boars, ostriches and antelopes with long horns was the first step of a profitable trade which ended at Colosseo in Rome or in other large amphitheatres.

 Hall of the Great Hunt: ship carrying the animals

-The representation of the loading and unloading of animals is definitely symbolic, but the depiction of the ships, although simplified, provides interesting details on their sails, masts, steering oars and gangways.
+The representation of the loading and unloading of animals is definitely symbolic, but the depiction of the ships, although simplified, provides interesting details on their sails, masts, steering oars and gangways (you may wish to see a more detailed Roman ship in a mosaic of Sousse).
 It could be that the landlord of Villa del Casale had a stake in this business or that the mosaic was meant to celebrate venationes he had offered the Romans.
 Assuming the latter statement is right Lucius Aradius Valerius Proculus, a politician who paid for games at Colosseo in 320, is a likely name for the commissioner of the mosaic.

 The scene of the mosaic is set in a harbour, presumably of Sicily or of Northern Africa, yet all the people are fully (and elegantly) clothed, something which would be understandable for the ship captain, less so for the workforce involved in manual activities.
 The man punishing a subordinate is dressed in the style of the military elite of the Late Empire.